 7 Days To Die is a post apocalyptic zombie survival game where you can scavenge, build and destroy the world to survive the zombie onslaught.
 It combines elements of Minecraft with DayZ and is brutally hard (much harder than DayZ) on the default settings.

-7 Days to Die Setup Under FireDaemon Pro
+7 Days to Die Server Setup Under FireDaemon Pro

 Download the 7 Days To Die server files via the Steam SteamPipe servers.
 Go to the directory where you installed SteamCMD and create a shortcut to "SteamCMD.exe".
 In the shortcut, edit the properties and in the target box, at the end of it (with a space before the following), put:

-Next start the FireDaemon GUI from the desktop shortcut.
-Click on the "Create a new service definition" button in the toolbar (or type Ctrl + N) and enter the information into the fields as you see below.
-Adjust paths to suit your installation.
+Double click the FireDaemon Pro icon on your desktop, then click on the New (i.e. +) button in the toolbar (or type Ctrl + N) to create a new service.
+Enter the information into the fields as you see below.
+Adjust the path names to suit your installation.
+Note the required parameters.

 -quit -batchmode -nographics -configfile=serverconfig.xml -dedicated

-Now click on the Settings tab.
-If you DON'T want to see 7 Days To Die running, uncheck the Interact with Desktop check box.
-You must run 7 Days To Die as the user you installed it as.
+- (Required) Logon Account: You must run 7 Days To Die as the user you installed it as.
 In the Logon Account field type your username (e.g. Administrator) and then enter the user's password twice in the Password and Confirm fields.
-You can change the Process Priority to allocate more CPU time to the dedicated server or specify which cores the dedicated server will run on.
-Be sure to change Job Type to "Global Job".

 - (Required) Job Type: You must set job type to "Global Job".